');

 About Hudson, TX

-Hudson is a small community in Texas with a population of 5,017 residents.
-The median household income is $51,733 per year, which is near the national average.
-The median age in Hudson is 32.4 years.
+Hudson is a small town located in Texas with a population of 5,017 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $51,733 per year, which is 31% below the national median of $75,149.
+The median age of 32.4 years is notably younger the US median age of 38.9 years, indicating a younger, often more dynamic population base.

 Cost of Living in Hudson, TX